Why White Room Accessories Are Essential for Home Decor

 IT SERVES AS A FOUNDATION FOR VIGNETTES

-When I’m putting together a vignette, like this one in my dining room, including white room accessories works wonders.
-In this example, the white accessories provide a place for your eye to rest in an otherwise colorful and potentially busy vignette.
+In this example, the white pieces give your eye a place to rest in an otherwise colorful and potentially busy arrangement.

 Farmhouse-Dining-Room-Makeover-with-planked-wall-diy-hanging-lanterns-vintage-shelf-with-white-accessoriesPin